Presentation

 Emotive Africa

 Françoise Huguier’s first real encounter with the African continent occurred in 1989, when she set off in the footsteps of writer and ethnologist Michel Leiris.
-This rite of passage quickly became a love at first sight experience for Françoise Huguier, who was captivated by the mosaic of people she encountered and photographed with her unique radiance and attention to detail.
-Since then, from Burkina Faso to South Africa and from Benin to Ethiopia, Françoise Huguier has crisscrossed desert lands, lost villages and great cities vibrating to a soulful, musical rhythm.
-In Mali, a country she loves deeply, she founded the Rencontres Photographiques de Bamako in 1994 bringing to light previously little know great artist : discovering the talent of Seydou Keïta and Malik Sidibé, whose work has since garnered international acclaim.
+This rite of passage quickly became a love-at-first-sight experience for Françoise Huguier, who was captivated by the mosaic of people she encountered and photographed with her unique radiance and attention to detail.
+Since then, Françoise Huguier has criss-crossed desert lands, from Burkina Faso to South Africa, from Benin to Ethiopia, exploring remote villages and great cities, buzzing with soulful, musical rhythm.
+In Mali, a country she loves deeply, she founded the Bamako “Rencontres Photographiques”, sheding light on talented, yet unheard-of artists and revealing talents like these of Seydou Keïta and Malik Sidibé, whose work has since garnered international acclaim.

-She is a grand lady of photography, renowned both for her work in fashion and for her immensely creative photojournalism, whom we wanted to honour this year.
-A member of the Académie des Beaux-Arts since 2023, Françoise Huguier is now sharing her love of Africa with us in an exceptional book published by Odyssée, from which all the images in this exhibition have been taken.
-In the book’s preface, writer Aya Cissoko pays tribute to her, remarking that « Nothing escapes her trained eye.
+A member of the Académie des Beaux-Arts since 2023, Françoise Huguier now shares her love of Africa with us in her exceptional book published by Odyssée, from which all exhibited images are derived.
+Writer Aya Cissoko praises Hugier in the book’s foreword: “Nothing escapes her trained eye.
 There’s no need for artifice.
 She doesn’t care about posturing or pretence, she knows what she wants and she gets it.
-Yes, nothing escapes her gaze or lens.
-What she wants is to undress the world with her camera, to lay it bare.
-To show it in all its harshness and roughness, unembellished.
+It’s true, nothing escapes her gaze or her lens.
+Françoise Huguier aims to undress the world with her camera, and lay it bare.
+She strives to show it in all its harshness and roughness, unembellished.
 Her work bears witness to worlds past and present, and gives us a glimpse of the world to come.
-Françoise Huguier’s photographs break down the boundaries of geography, race, class and gender. ».
-Her images are transformed into real lessons in humanity.
+Françoise Huguier’s photographs break down the boundaries of geography, race, class and gender”.
+Her photographs are actual lessons in humanity.

 JARDIN SAINT-VINCENT

-© Françoise Huguier • Exhibition Emotive Africa
+© Françoise Huguier / Agence VU' • Exhibition Emotive Africa